Introduction

 will become prototype methods.
 To add static methods to your class use

-.
+extend.
 If you want to add

 more properties to the prototype of the class later on, use